awsdocs/aws-cdk-guide/doc_source/getting_started.md

 ### Synthesizing an AWS CloudFormation Template<a name="hello_world_tutorial_synth_template"></a>

 Synthesize an AWS CloudFormation template for the app, as follows\.
-If you get an error like "\-\-app is required\.\.\.", it's because you are running the command from a subirectory of your project directory\.
+If you get an error like "\-\-app is required\.\.\.", it's because you are running the command from a subdirectory of your project directory\.
 Navigate to the project directory and try again\.

 ```
 cdk synth